coq/coq/dev/doc/build-system.dune.md

 The documentation and test suite targets for Coq are still not implemented in Dune.

+## Avoiding .vo rebuild when `coqc` changes.

+All `.v -> .vo` rules have an implicit dependency on the digest of `coqc`, for obvious integrity reasons.

+However, a common use case to speed up development is to modify `coqc` but don't invalidate the previously generated `.vo` files, at the risk of the developer and the integrity of the build.

+`coq_dune` supports such build scenario by modifying setting the `skip_vo_integrity` flag to true.
+Note that when this flag is enabled, you must manually call Dune to build the proper ML targets, such as plugins or `coqc`.

 ## Planned and Advanced features

 Dune supports or will support extra functionality that may result very